 For the trail offers India’s highest hiking and trekking summit, Stok Kangri is undoubtedly an unpredictable hike.
 Mighty high altitude, super steep inclination, never-behaving rivers, almost violent half frozen glaciers, arid dry terrains, mixed with oxygen deficiency can be tough even for the fittest of the fittest.
 Surely, another marker of being India’s toughest hike should be added to the tag too.

 #3- Lamkhaga Pass Trek

-The Lamkhaga Pass connects north eastern Garhwal and Himachal Pradesh and is surrounded by an enticing landscape of snow, mountains and air of mystery.
-The treacherous trek involves a steep ascent to 5200 feet, precarious glaciers and stream crossings, thin air and uneven terrain.
+The Lamkhaga Pass connects northeastern Garhwal and Himachal Pradesh and is surrounded by an enticing landscape of snow, mountains, and an air of mystery.
+The treacherous trek involves a steep ascent to 5200 feet, precarious glaciers and stream crossings, thin air, and uneven terrain.
 It is rated as one of the most dangerous trails amongst the various mountain treks in India and even Indians require special permission to go on the trek.

 #2- Nanda Devi East Base Camp (Uttarakhand)

 A trek full of difficult routes that stretch for at least nine days and yet this one is a favorite among the tourists and travellers.
-Known for awe inspiring beauty and charming glimpses of the majestic Himalayas, this trek should be taken by every mountain lover for it allows you to learn about the lifestyles of mountain people who live here.
-Best season to visit the place is from April to June and September to Mid November.
+Known for awe-inspiring beauty and charming glimpses of the majestic Himalayas, this trek should be taken by every mountain lover for it allows you to learn about the lifestyles of mountain people who live here.
+The best season to visit the place is from April to June and September to Mid November.